 After this night together, the invisible threads begin to pull at them once more, and the century-long cycle of love and suffering begins anew.

-A Tale of the Lovers Sacrifice
+The Tale of the Lovers Sacrifice

 Once upon a time, in a quiet valley hidden between silver mountains and whispering forests, there lived a young wanderer named Sarion.
 He carried the heart of a seeker within him—always on a journey toward something he himself could not name.
 Some called it happiness; others, destiny.
 But deep down, it was longing.